 Lauralee sought out other opinions, but surgeons were hesitant to operate again, concerned a third surgery would lead to complications like permanent nerve damage.

 Her pain became so bad that she could no longer manage her daily commute or work a full day and had to take short-term disability.
 She could no longer run in half marathons, continue working as a personal trainer, golf or even complete household tasks like vacuuming and laundry.
 She thought her days of scaling 12-foot walls and crawling under barbed wire during a Tough Mudder race were over.
 She couldn’t even sit for long periods of time without pain.

 A friend then suggested she see Joseph Cheng, MD, Frank H. Mayfield Chair of Neurological Surgery and professor in the Department of Neurosurgery at the University of Cincinnati College of Medicine.
-Dr. Cheng is also a complex spinal neurosurgeon for UC Health.
+Dr. Cheng is also a complex spinal neurosurgeon at the UC Gardner Neuroscience Institute at UC Health.

 “I was so worried.
 I’ve been through all of this with the two surgeries and was convinced no one would want to touch it,” Lauralee said.
 “I had a list of questions and thought, ‘This is my last chance to find a surgeon,’ and he took one look at my images and immediately pointed out the problem.
 He took me seriously, and anticipated and answered every question I had before I could even ask.”

 “Ms. Wheat’s prior lumbar fusion surgery had a metallic cage implant that got displaced and was scarred directly into her nerve,” Dr. Cheng said.
 “The bottom line is that this type of surgery can be fraught with high risk and complications, like possible permanent nerve injury—it’s why many surgeons would not want to operate, but we see these complicated cases more often.”